Evens1sen/Deep-NYC-Taxi-Bike/README.md

 ## Project Structure

-The project structure is given as below
+The project structure is given as below:

 - data-NYCBike: The npz file for NYCBike datasets
 - data-NYCTaxi: The npz file for NYCTaxi datasets